Salima Ikram’s Egyptian mummies lecture for Halloween

 The lecture was followed by a Q&A session, a mummification contest for the kids, and some trick-or-treating around the ARCE offices.

-Salima Ikram is the author, editor, and co-editor of several books published by AUC Press, including more recently Fun Things to Do with Dead Animals: Egyptology, Ruins, My Life, co-edited by Eden Unger Bowditch (AUC Press, 2019).
+Salima Ikram is the author, editor, and co-editor of several books published by AUC Press, including more recently Fun Things to Do with Dead Animals: Egyptology, Ruins, My Life, which she co-authored with Eden Unger Bowditch (AUC Press, 2019).

 All other use of content and materials on this web site—including, but not limited to, reproduction for purposes other than those noted above, modification, distribution, or republication of content—without the prior written permission of The American University in Cairo Press is strictly prohibited.